Image guide··11 min read

 Building Toolbelt · Lahore

-Why resizing an image changes its quality at all
+Why resizing changes quality at all

 For downsizing (making an image smaller), interpolation blends groups of source pixels into each destination pixel.
 Modern algorithms like bicubic or Lanczos are good enough that the result almost always looks as sharp as the original to a human eye.